brilliantlabsAR/docs/frame/frame.md

 The charging cradle provides an extra helping of battery power for when you're on the go.
 To charge both Frame and the charging cradle, use any USB Type-C power supply.

+The cradle and Frame when docked together will take around 2 hours to fully charge.
+The white LED on the cradle will turn off to indicate that charging is complete.

 ![Charging Frame](/frame/images/frame-charging-diagram.png)

 ## How do I set the bridge height?